CLARIAH/COW/README.md

     ```
     Also see the section https://github.com/CLARIAH/wp4-converters/blob/master/README.md#commonly-used-jinja2-template-formatting below.

+* What does ValueError: Expecting , delimiter: line 161 column 5 (char 5716) mean?
+  - This might happen when you use the csvw-tool to convert a dataset.
+It indicates that you probably forgot say a comma in the line before.

 ### CSVW status
 * Extended CSVW standard to support Jinja2 template formatting in URL patterns (see below for commonly used template formatting).
 * Also supports patterns in lang attributes.